Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Your raise may be able to help you get rid of some debt that is dragging down your finances.
 It’s worth noting that some debt can be good, like a mortgage on your home, which tends to have a relatively low interest rate.
 Every time you make a payment, you are building equity and wealth.

-But if you have debt that carries a high interest rate and doesn’t have a long-term benefit, you may want to get rid of it ASAP.
+But if you have debt that carries a high interest rate and doesn’t have a long-term benefit, you may want to pay it off as soon as you are able.
 Credit card debt is the classic example of this.
-Interest rates on new cards are currently around 19% or 20%, which means this kind of debt can grow quickly.
+Interest rates on new cards can be as high as 20% or more, which means this kind of debt can grow quickly.
 With a raise, you can pay that debt down sooner rather than later.
 This can help free up your finances to focus on other money goals.

 2. Using It to Build Your Emergency Fund